DEVSENSE/phptools-docs/docs/vs/Editor/regex.md

 # Regular Expressions

-> Reguires Visual Studio 2019 or higher
+> Requires Visual Studio 2019 or higher

 Perl Compatible Regular Expressions (PCRE) are integral part of most PHP applications.
 PHP Tools for Visual Studio 2019 introduces features making the editing and testing regular expressions easier.
 The features are the following: